samynmhd/dhivehi-input/README.md

     yarn add dhivehi-input-handler

-<h3>Usage</h3>
+## Usage

 To use the Dhivehi Input functionality in your project, follow these steps:

 React

-You can use the <code>dhivehi-input-handler</code> package in your React application by importing the package.
+You can use the `dhivehi-input-handler` package in your React application by importing the package.
 The package will automatically set up the necessary functionality:

-Import the <code>dhivehi-input-handler</code> package:
+Import the `dhivehi-input-handler` package:

         import React from "react";
         import "dhivehi-input-handler";